-Winner of the 2017 NZ Heritage Non-fiction Book Award and shortlisted for the General Non-fiction category of the Ockham New Zealand Book Awards 2017!
+Winner of the 2017 W. H. Oliver Prize and the 2017 NZ Heritage Non-fiction Book Award; shortlisted for the General Non-fiction category of the Ockham New Zealand Book Awards 2017!

 Unlike in Europe, North America, Australia and elsewhere, urban history has never been sustained as a distinct field of scholarship in New Zealand.
 This is surprising, considering that since the early twentieth century most New Zealanders have lived in towns and cities – 86 per cent were urban in 2014.
 Yet we know surprisingly little about these urban dwellers and the spaces in which they lived.

 The pursuit of city life is one of the most important untold stories of New Zealand.
 The Big Smoke is the first comprehensive history to tell this story, presenting a dynamic and highly illustrated account of city life from 1840 to 1920.